 Our Standard Australian Mountain Doodles are generally 50-60+ pounds at maturity.

 Every now and then we will have "medium" size litters that fall between Mini and Standard.
 Estimated size will depend on exact pairing and breed.
 We are no longer taking deposits for larger Standards well over the 50-60 pound range.

 What colors do your Doodles come in?

-Our Doodles come in a variety of colors such as Tricolor, Phantom, and Merle.
+Our Aussiedoodles and Australian Mountain Doodles come in a variety of colors such as Merle, Tricolor, Phantom, and occasionally Bicolor.
+Our Bernedoodles come primarily in Tricolor and Phantom with Bicolors on occasion.
 For more information on each color please click HERE.

 Are your dogs health tested?

 The health of our sires and dams is pivotal to our breeding program.
 All of our parent dogs are health tested or in the process of completing their health testing.
 Health testing results for each parent dog can be viewed on our "parents" tab.

 Do Multigens/higher generations have more health issues than an F1?
 Does one breed have more health issues than the other?